yvicky/React/README.md

 ## Application Prerequistes

-In order for this React app to be served w/o 'serve' tool, you need to install either Apache or NGNIX (but not both!) within non-control-plane (Master) node.
+In order for this React app to be served w/o 'serve' tool, you need to install either Apache or NGNIX (but not both!) within non-control-plane (Master) node(s).

 ## Available Scripts